mrufsvold/Waluigi.jl/README.md

 # Waluigi.jl

 Waluigi is a pure-Julia implementation of Luigi.
 It aims to provide a simple interface for defining `Job`s in a data pipeline and linking dependencies together.
-In the background, it schedules jobs with Dagger.jl and ensures that dependencies are satisfied in the correct order.

 # Getting Started
 You can get started with this quick example: